 And other Russians and Soviet cameras too!
-This place here has the best and most amazing collection of vintage cameras we’ve ever seen!
-Book your trip to Russia and bring extra space for the huge amount of films and cameras you’re going to buy!
+This place here has the best and most fantastic collection of vintage cameras we’ve ever seen!
+Book your trip to Russia and bring extra space for the massive amount of films and cameras you’re going to buy!

-(Please so not ask me why the map says Trives, Russia is a mystery for me)
+(Please do not ask me why the map says Trives, Russia is a mystery for me)

-14- In Russia, they are as patriotic as USA
+14- In Russia, they are as patriotic as the USA

 15- In Russia, is ok to wear men purses